EvanKoe/react-native-ready-comps/doc/coding-style.md

 ### Component prop types

 For each component you make, you must create a type that defines all the props you can send to the component.
 By default, make all props not required, unless you're forced to pass them.
 This props type must be named `MyComponentProps` and be declared in `constants/CompTypes.tsx` as an interface.
-In your components, you must define default values, unless you're forced to pass them.
+In the `Base.tsx`, you must define default values for your component, unless those props are required.
 You are also asked to do a decent error handling, using the `??` keyword, or by simply using ternary operators.

+I also recommend to make props not required, unless you're forced to pass them in any way to make your component work properly.

 ```typescript
 // constants/CompTypes.tsx